alontalmor/MultiQA/README.md

 an AllenNLP `DatasetReader` and model that enable easy training and evaluation on multiple subsets of datasets.

-// As part of the paper - put link
+This repository contains code for our paper [MultiQA: An Empirical Investigation of Generalization and Transfer in Reading Comprehension](https://arxiv.org/abs/1905.13453).

-// Done at AI2?
+This work was performed at AllenAI institute of Artificial Intelligence.

-//// This project is constantly being improved, contributions and comments and suggestions are welcome!
+This project is constantly being improved, contributions, comments and suggestions are welcome!

 ## Datasets